 2. Heel Raises:

-Wearing shoes with heels higher than your toes and sitting down for long periods gradually reduces the length, strength and endurance of your calf muscles.
 The strength in a calf muscle is its spring tension.
 With reduced calf spring your whole running action starts to fall to pieces and your running economy at any pace is reduced.
-Calf stretching can help a little but the real solution to keeping your calves working properly is to do some body weight single leg calf raises each day.
-Stand on one foot on a step and without letting the foot drop below the level of the step, raise your heel to a comfortable height, lower and repeat until you start to feel a burning sensation in your calf.
-Over a period of days build this up to 20-25 repetitions on each foot and maintain this every day.
-This offsets both shoe heels and sitting for long periods and allows your natural running springs to work properly.
-Not only will your calves feel less tight but your achilles tendon will work properly and cause you less issues.
-There is no need to increase the number of reps ever higher, or add additional weight – you just need the springs to be working as nature intended.
+Calf stretching can help a little but the real solution to keeping your calves working properly is to do some body weight single leg heel raises each day.
+Stand on one foot on a step and without letting the foot drop below the level of the step, raise your heel about an inch (2.5 cm) and immediately lower again.
+Repeat with a gentle bouncing action until you start to feel a burning sensation in your calf.
+Doing this once a day is enough to make a difference.
+There is no need to increase the number of reps ever higher, increase the range of movement further, or add additional weight – you just need the calf springs to be working as nature intended.

 3. Bare foot toe curls:

 Curl all your toes up under your foot for about 5 seconds and repeat 3 or 4 times a few times a day.
 This increases the strength of the tendons in your foot and the muscles that activate them in your calf, and helps to offset some of the weakness in your foot caused by long term wearing of overly supportive footwear.
+This exercise will help to reduce the incidence of arch pain and plantar faciitis.
 Start gently and gradually use more power as they get stronger.
 Don’t over-do this exercise at first or you will quickly get pain in the tendons under the foot showing exactly how weak they have got.

 4. Barefoot indoor jogging: